-Using a worn chain will wear out other components – cassette cogs, dérailleur and the chain ring – as they have fixed spacing which do not mesh as well with the longer stretched chain.
+Using a worn chain will wear out other components – cassette cogs, dérailleur, and the chainring – as they have fixed spacing which does not mesh as well with the longer stretched chain.

 Some of the side effects of using a worn chain on your bike can be worn chain rings causing chain suck and the gears not shifting as well.
 In really bad cases there might actually be some physical damage.

 Replacing a chain is much cheaper than replacing a chainring set, cassette or dérailleur.
 These components should last up to 6 chain replacements according to some Industry experts, provided the chains are maintained well.

 The durability of a chain is affected by riding style, weather conditions, lubrication and the quality of the component themselves.

 Hence it’s difficult to change a chain on the basis of distance or time.
 The best way to check for chain wear is to check the length of the chain to figure out if the chain has actually stretched.

 - The distance between two pins on the chain (called the pitch of the link) should be half an inch (every chain follows this).